 Human Resources | Smoke Free Workplace

 As of January 1st, 2009, Oregon’s new Smoke Free Workplace Law prohibits smoking in public buildings and within 10 feet of entrances, exits, windows that open, and ventilation intakes of workplaces or public places.
-Pacific has taken several measures to ensure that this law is respected on all campuses, even taking an additional step by making our Health Professions Campus in Hillsboro, Oregon, a completely smoke-free campus.
+Pacific has taken several measures to ensure that this law is respected on all campuses, even taking an additional step by making our Hillsboro Campus a completely smoke-free campus.

 How are we complying?